Bar Bending Schedule Basics

 τbd = Design bond stress.

+Lap length is an important term in BBS.
 Lap length is the overlapping length of two bars side by side which gives required design length.
 In RCC structure if the length of a bar is not sufficiently available to make design length, lapping is done.

 Suppose we need to build a 20 m tall building.
 But is there any 20 m bar available in the market?
 No, the maximum length of rebar is usually 12 m, so we need to join two bars to get 20 m bar.